aaronsb/victronvenussupport/README.md

 Here's an excerpt from post: (https://groups.google.com/d/msg/victron-dev-venus/mejgJbMjU34/WglmnUPQAwAJ)

-I had to convert the mcp3008-overlay.dtb to a dts file, change all references to 3008 to 3208, and convert it back to a dtb file, to get it to give me 12-bits (4095).
+>I had to convert the mcp3008-overlay.dtb to a dts file, change all references to 3008 to 3208, and convert it back to a dtb file, to get it to give me 12-bits (4095).
-(I've enclosed the dtb file if anyone needs it).
+>(I've enclosed the dtb file if anyone needs it).
 The line in config.txt should read "dtoverlay=mcp3208:spi0-0-present"

-After adding that file to /u-boot/config.txt, install the kernel driver and set the following items executable, and link the service to the right dbus node.
+After adding that file to `/u-boot/config.txt`, install the kernel driver and set the following items executable, and link the service to the right dbus node.

 ```bash
 opkg install kernel-module-mcp320x